Destiny 2 post-release content: Festival of the Lost

 Festival of the Lost is a Halloween-themed event that was also first introduced in the original Destiny during Year 2 of that game, but it did not return until Destiny 2's Year 2.
 Like in the original Destiny, there are decorative masks for the players to wear, depicting one of the various characters in the game.
 These masks are required to be worn for completing the event's activities and earn the event's currency, candy.

 For the events from 2018 to 2020, the main activity was the Haunted Forest, which took place in a darkened version of the Infinite Forest on Mercury.
 Players would clear as many sections of the forest as they could within a limited time, while also facing bosses.
 Once the overall time ran out, players were awarded with various rewards.
 Due to Mercury being placed in the Destiny Content Vault with the release of Beyond Light, the Haunted Forest also entered the vault.
 In 2021, a new activity was introduced for the event called Haunted Sectors, which were event-themed versions of the Lost Sectors activity located on the various destinations in the game.
 A new lore book called the Book of the Forgotten was added to be completed during the event and required Manifested Pages to unlock the lore entries.
 In addition to candy for other event items, players collected Spectral Pages through any activity in the game, and these were converted into Manifested Pages by defeating the minibosses called Headless Ones in the Haunted Sectors.
 Completing a Haunted Sector itself awarded other various rewards.
-In 2022, an Event Card was added for Festival of the Lost, which features event-specific challenges and can be upgraded via Silver to unlock exclusive rewards, as well as new cosmetics and an event Triumph Seal.
+In 2022, an Event Card was added for Festival of the Lost, which features event-specific challenges and can be upgraded via Silver to unlock exclusive rewards, as well as new cosmetics and an event Triumph Seal which can be gilded.
 The Haunted Sectors activity returned with a brand new Haunted Sector in the EDZ, as well as a new volume of the Book of the Forgotten.
+The 2023 edition featured Legend Haunted Sectors, more difficult versions of Haunted Sectors which featured Champion enemies and additional modifiers, Eerie Engrams, which dropped from completing Haunted Sectors and Legend Haunted Sectors and can be used to focus exotic gear, an exclusive Memento for use in weapon crafting which can drop from Eerie Engrams, as well as a new volume of the Book of the Forgotten.